 Picture 2: GIN index with a posting list

 A single index tuple exists for each key entry (i.e. unique key value) on the index leaf page.
-That index tuple in fact does not point directly to the corresponding row(s).
+That index tuple does not point directly to the corresponding row(s).
 Instead it points to a posting list, which is a list of pointers (TIDs) to all rows containing the appropriate key value.
-In order to index a new row that already has key entry in the tree for the indexed attribute (column), we only need to find the entry and add TID of the new row to the posting list.
+In order to index a new row that already has a key entry in the tree for the indexed attribute (column), we only need to find the entry, and add the TID of the new row to the posting list.
 This does not trigger any page split in the index tree.

 Posting Tree